-Gay serial killer: 58 chemsex deaths probed
+London police seek to link overdose deaths to serial killer

 Story highlights

-- 17 police officers under investigation for their mishandling of the case
+- 17 police officers are under investigation for possible mishandling of Stephen Port'scbs case

-- Rape victims only went to police after murders became known
+- Rape victims only went to police after killings became known

 Victims lured via dating sites